MonishGosar/MonishGosar/README.md

 Data Scientist | AI/ML | Formula 1
 ----------------------------------

-A B.Tech Data Science student at NMIMS with a keen interest in General AI and its applications in finance. 🤖💹 🔍 I thrive on exploring the depths of machine learning and AI to tackle complex problems, especially those intersecting with economic and financial systems.
+A B.Tech Data Science student at NMIMS with a keen interest in General AI and its applications in finance.💹 I thrive on exploring the depths of machine learning and AI to tackle complex problems, especially those intersecting with economic and financial systems.
 📈 Outside the classroom, I've honed my skills through internships as a Data Scientist and Market Research Analyst, where I improved operational efficiencies and crafted market entry strategies.

 *   🌍  I'm based in Mumbai